Interstate 81 in Tennessee: Route description

+I-81 is maintained by the Tennessee Department of Transportation (TDOT), along with all other Interstate, US, and state highways in Tennessee.
+In 2022, annual average daily traffic (AADT) volumes ranged from 61,299 vehicles per day at the southern terminus to 34,896 vehicles per day between US 25E and SR 160.

 I-81 begins at a directional T interchange with I-40 near Dandridge in unincorporated Jefferson County about 35 mi east of downtown Knoxville.
-Traveling in a northeast-to-southwest alignment in a valley through mostly farmland and some woodlands, the interstate has its first interchange with State Route 341 (SR 341) a short distance later near White Pine.
+Traveling in a northeast-to-southwest alignment in a valley through mostly farmland and some woodlands, the Interstate has its first interchange with State Route 341 (SR 341) a short distance later near White Pine.
 This route connects to SR 66, providing access to Morristown to the north.
 Soon thereafter, the highway crosses into Hamblen County and meets US 25E south of Morristown, which is a major north–south arterial route in the region and part of the East Tennessee Crossing Byway.
 Continuing through mostly rural terrain, I-81 has an interchange with SR 160, the final Morristown exit, a few miles beyond.
-After some distance, the interstate crosses over a ridge and into Greene County.
+After some distance, the Interstate crosses over a ridge and into Greene County.

 About 5 mi past the Greene County line is an interchange with US 11E near Mosheim, which provides access to Greeneville to the southeast and Bulls Gap to the northwest.
 Continuing through a predominantly rural and agricultural area, I-81 reaches SR 70, which connects to Greeneville to the south and Rogersville to the north.
-The interstate proceeds through additional farmland for several more miles and passes the town of Baileyton, before beginning a slight uphill climb, with the northbound lanes utilizing a truck climbing lane for about 1.5 mi near the community of Jearoldstown.
+The Interstate proceeds through additional farmland for several more miles and passes the town of Baileyton, before beginning a slight uphill climb, with the northbound lanes utilizing a truck climbing lane for about 1.5 mi near the community of Jearoldstown.
 Here, the route also shifts slightly to the northeast.
 A few miles later, I-81 veers sharply east and crosses into semi-urban Washington County.
 Immediately beyond this point is an interchange with SR 93, which provides access to Jonesborough to the south and Fall Branch to the north.
 I-81 then turns northeast again, and crosses into Sullivan County after a short distance.